 Terpenes are the fragrant oils that give cannabis its distinctive flavors and smells, ranging from citrus to pine, to berry, and mint.
 These organic compounds provide aroma and flavor not only in cannabis but also a variety of other organisms, including herbs, fruits, and plants.
 And they do more than simply provide scent.

 Terpenes are secreted in the flower’s sticky resin glands, the same glands that produce cannabinoids like THC and CBD.
 They are formed inside cannabis trichomes and increase in production with light exposure.
-Like those cannabinoids, terpenes can provide therapeutic benefits.
-In fact, terpenes and cannabinoids are believed to work together through a process known as the entourage affect.
+Terpenes and cannabinoids are believed to work together through a process known as the entourage affect.
 In this way, certain terpenes can moderate how much of the psychoactive THC is absorbed by the body, thereby controlling potency.

 Terpenes are produced by many different plants and are similar to essential oils.
 They have a strong aroma which is intended to deter pests such as insects or grazing animals.
 There are as many as 20,000 different terpenes throughout nature, with up to 200 found in the cannabis plant alone.